juergenweb/FrontendForms/README.md

 Using this method renders your email as a stylish HTML email using the selected email template.

 ### Storage place for images for email templates
-This module creates a new folder inside the site/assests/files folder of PW called FrontendForms during the module installation.
+This module creates a new folder inside the site/assets/files folder of PW called FrontendForms during the module installation.
 This folder is for images that you will use with the email templates.
 This folder has public readability and can be reached from outside.
-This is neccessary to view the images inside the emails.
+This is necessary to view the images inside the emails.
 Before the module will be installed, there is also a folder called assets inside this module.
 It contains images for the ready to use email templates.
 During the installation process, these images will be copied from this assets folder to the newly created FrontedForms directory.
 The assets folder will be deleted afterwards.
-If you deinstall the module, the assets folder will be created again and every image file inside the FrontendForms directory will be copied back to this assets folder.
+If you uninstall the module, the assets folder will be created again and every image file inside the FrontendForms directory will be copied back to this assets folder.
 Afterwards the FrontendForms folder will be removed.
 In this way, no image is lost.
 So if you are adding your own email template, please put the images, if you are using one, inside the FrontendForms